Chart Color Schemes

 The level of residential development activity in Robina was found to be higher than 90% of real estate markets across the country

-AreaSearch analysis shows Robina had approximately 118 dwelling approvals per year over the past five financial years, totalling around 590 homes.
-As of FY26, there have been 22 approvals so far.
-On average, each home built between FY21 and FY25 attracted about 3.9 new residents.
-This high demand has led to increased competition among buyers and price growth.
+AreaSearch analysis of ABS building approval numbers shows Robina had approximately 118 dwelling approvals per year over the past five financial years, totalling around 590 homes.
+As of FY26, there have been 22 approvals recorded.
+On average, each home built between FY21 and FY25 attracted 3.9 new residents.
+This has led to a significant demand exceeding supply, potentially driving price growth and increased buyer competition.

-This shift reflects reduced availability of development sites and addresses changing lifestyle demands and affordability requirements, differing from the current housing mix which is 55.0% houses.
-Robina has a population density of around 136 people per dwelling approval, indicating growth characteristics.
+Robina has around 136 people per dwelling approval, indicating characteristics of a growth area.
 According to AreaSearch's latest quarterly estimate, Robina is expected to grow by approximately 8,210 residents by 2041.
 If current development rates continue, housing supply may not keep pace with population growth, potentially increasing buyer competition and supporting stronger price growth.

 Frequently Asked Questions - Development